giuli635/FlyingFox/README.md

 You can <a href="http://flyingfox.netlify.app">visit the app</a> of FlyingFox to customize.</h5>

+## It doesn't work well in Firefox 89.

 # Acknowledgments

 Some of the code, namely urlbar and popups CSS are slighltly edited versions of the ones from [Material Fox](https://github.com/muckSponge/MaterialFox).